Cleveland Plumbing Supplies - Serving

 The story of Halcyon Lodge in Cleveland, Ohio is one of a Pied Piper, sycophantic and egotistic followers, and - probably - a desire to do far more with Freemasonry in an undesirable part of Cleveland, Ohio, USA.
 Sadly, it's also (at least to this observer and many others) a tale of lies, deceit, unrealistic expectations merged with idealism, egotism, and hope.
 It was - from our perspective, the story of big plans, some readily available cash, and a group of impetuous 20 to nearly-40 year olds who never learned the Masonic lessons of temperance and justice pitted against "a bunch of 'old fogies'" who were seen to be standing in the way of the youngsters' great plans and dreams.
 From one angle, it was high-minded ideals battling against the atrophy and stupidity which had allowed a cherished monument to decay - but the rest of the Masonic world didn't seem to see it that way, particularly with the already tainted activities of the person who came to be their spiritual mentor.

-OH - and as of mid-2012, it's impossible to tell just whether this group is part of the GOOFUS universe, just a star that flits through its galaxy when it feels like it, or 'totally independent'.
+OH - and as of mid-2012, it was impossible to tell just whether this group is part of the GOOFUS universe, just a star that flits through its galaxy when it feels like it, or 'totally independent'.
 The so-called Grand Orient doesn't seen to be an organization much any more so they seem to be part of it when they want to and to claim independence when it's more convenient.
-Quite interesting....

 In May, 2013, they were again able to host one major event - and beyond that, as you can see from their website calendar - there's little else.
 (Look closely at that calendar: you can only see the current month - and in December, 2013, there was NOTHING going on.
 Pretty odd, in the month when every organization and business is scrambling for places to hold their Christmas parties, don't you think?)
 Even the story in a local free newspaper would lead you to wonder what's going on there.
 And, giving "credit" where it's due, one sycophant rails against those who speak the truth about things using truly juvenile name-calling as if it were his badge of honor.
-(Oh, but wait: that rant was from 2012 and nothing at all during 2013.
-So is it *really* going great guns???)
+(Oh, but wait: that rant was from 2012 and nothing at all during 2013 or 2014 so far.
+And now we see their Facebook page is gone also so is it *really* going great guns???)

 It all began with a fabrication